-- (i) is conducted according to law; and - (ii) is related to use and enjoyment of the lots and common property by owners or occupiers of lots; and - (iii) is not conducted outside the site; and - (iv) does not prevent the reasonable use and enjoyment of the site by the owners or occupiers of lots; and - (b) separate records of the business are kept. - (5) A body corporate may operate a retirement village, within the meaning of the Retirement Villages Act 2004, subject to that Act and to subsection (4) of this section.
+- (ii) is related to use and enjoyment of the lots and common property by owners or occupiers of lots; and - (iii) is not conducted outside the site; and - (iv) does not prevent the reasonable use and enjoyment of the site by the owners or occupiers of lots; and - (b) separate records of the business are kept. - (5) A body corporate may operate a retirement village, within the meaning of the Retirement Villages Act 2004, subject to that Act and to subsection (4) of this section.